local seo

 Quality backlinks to your product and category pages tell search engines your store is trustworthy.
 Earn them through:

-A blog isn’t just filler — it drives organic traffic to your store and builds topical authority.
+A blog isn’t filler — it drives organic traffic to your store and builds topical authority.
 Buying guides, product comparisons, how-to articles, and use case posts attract people earlier in the purchase journey and direct them toward your products.
-Regular content also keeps your site active, which search engines reward.

 If you operate a storefront alongside your online store, optimize your Google Business Profile and use location-based keywords.
-Local and ecommerce SEO can work together — many customers research online and buy in person, or vice versa.
+Local and ecommerce SEO work together — many customers research online and buy in person, or vice versa.

 Look for agencies or consultants with documented ecommerce experience — specifically case studies showing traffic and revenue impact, not just rankings.
 Ask how they’d approach your store specifically.
 Request clarity on reporting frequency, what metrics they track, and realistic ROI expectations.

 Track organic traffic, conversion rates, and revenue from organic search.
 Those are the metrics that connect your SEO investment to actual business results.
+Rankings are a means, not the end.

 Let's have a real conversation about what's getting in the way — and how we fix it.